NeginAz/NeginAZ.github.io/learningdisability.md

   </div>

-<h4> Data Sources</h4>

-- Behavioral Data: Observations of on-task and off-task behaviors during sessions.
-- Engagement Metrics: Tracking student engagement through task completion, redirection strategies (RS), and mood reflections.
-- Instructors' Feedback: Qualitative data collected from instructors regarding their perceptions of the robot’s effectiveness and student engagement.

-<h4> Data Analysis </h4>
-#####  Quantitative Analysis:
-- Comparison of on-task behavior and task completion between the traditional "Instruction As Usual" (IAU) sessions and "Robot-Mediated Instruction" (RMI) sessions.
-- Statistical analysis to assess the impact of the robot on student engagement and redirection effectiveness.
-##### Qualitative Analysis:
-- Instructor feedback on robot intervention, including ease of use, effectiveness, and student response.
-- Analysis of the types of off-task behaviors exhibited by students and preferred redirection strategies.

 ### Publications:
 [An Initial Investigation into the Use of Social Robots within an Existing Educational Program for Students with Learning Disabilities